wmglab-duke/ascent/docs/source/Methods_Template.md

 * a.tif (if applicable)

 ## Cuff
-If the “preset” cuff configuration file used to define the cuff electrode is not publicly available in the ASCENT repository, please provide it with your materials.
+If the "preset" cuff configuration file used to define the cuff electrode is not publicly available in the ASCENT repository, please provide it with your materials.

 If new part primitives were created to represent the cuff electrode ([S18 Text](S18-Creating-new-part-primitives)), please include copies of Java code that perform the FEM operations for the new parts.
-These sections of code should be from src/model/Part.java as “cases” (i.e., in switch-case statement) for new parts in the createCuffPartPrimitive() and createCuffPartInstance() methods.
+These sections of code should be from src/model/Part.java as "cases" (i.e., in switch-case statement) for new parts in the createCuffPartPrimitive() and createCuffPartInstance() methods.

 Indicate how the cuff was placed on the nerve.
 Specifically, state the longitudinal placement of the cuff and how the cuff rotation was determined (e.g., the cuff rotation modes, or used a.tif to rotate the cuff to replicate in vivo cuff rotation).